Treasures of Persia & the Caucasus

 No vaccinations are mandatory on this route but we would recommend you seek advice from your doctor.
 Tetanus should certainly be up to date and a flu jab is useful to help prevent colds.

-May is spring time in Iran and although warm is the best time of year to travel.
+September is autumn time in Iran and although warm is the best time of year to travel.
 The temperatures will be much cooler in Armenia and warmer again in Georgia.
 A full temperature guide covering the entire journey will be provided in the tour handbook which we send out in the weeks prior to departure.

 What currency do I need to take?